top of page

 Directions

 The museum is in Asheville in Western North Carolina, easily accessed via I-26, I-40, and Highway 19-23.
-It is located in Room 315 of the Elm Building at A-B Technical Community College.
+It is located in Room 306 of the Elm Building at A-B Technical Community College.
 Elm is handicap accessible.

 PLEASE CLICK HERE FOR A GOOGLE MAP AND DETAILED DIRECTIONS.

-Summary of directions: If you have a GPS, you set it to 16 Fernihurst Drive, which is the address of the free parking garage around 100 feet from the Elm Building where the museum is located (room 315).
+Summary of directions: If you have a GPS, you set it to 16 Fernihurst Drive, which is the address of the free parking garage around 100 feet from the Elm Building where the museum is located (room 306).
 If your GPS does not recognize this address, set it to 283 Victoria Road which will bring you to the corner of Fernihurst Drive.
 Turn at the corner (there is only one way to turn), go one block to the building that says Conference Center on the front.
 Proceed to the back of this building to enter the parking garage.
 Exit the elevator lobby of the garage, walk straight ahead to Elm Building, entering it on the "short" side (straight ahead).
 Proceed to the Elm elevator lobby in the middle of the building and go to the 3rd floor.
-Look down the hallway to your left and you will see a small sign ahead that says Asheville Radio Museum.
+Look down the hallway to your right and you will see a small sign ahead that says Asheville Radio Museum.

 Contact Us